oddbird/oddleventy/content/blog/2023/components.md

 other benefits,
 it requires even more duplication -- which makes the templating use-case less attractive.
+At this point,
+tools like WebC
+seem to be the best path forward.

 All of that leaves me
 simultaneously excited